FedeClaudi/Term.jl/docs/src/basics/colors.md

 `NamedColor` objects represent simple colors like `red` and `blue`, `BitColor` represent 16-bit colors like `dark_goldenrod` and `RGBColor`, surprisingly, represents rgb-style colors.
 There's no method to represent hex colors as these are converted into rgb first.

-The distinction between `NamedColor`, `BitColor` and `RGBColor` is necessary because three color styles are represented by a different syntax in the ANSI codes.
+The distinction between `NamedColor`, `BitColor` and `RGBColor` is necessary because the three color styles are represented by a different syntax in the ANSI codes.
 Naturally, `Term` users won't normally worry about this and can use whichever color formulation is most convenient.

 ## Colors